Chaz Stevens: Festivus poles

 In December 2016, Stevens and attorney Tom Wright put up an anti-Donald Trump "Distresstivus" pole next to a Nativity scene on city-owned property in Deerfield Beach, and another in Delray Beach, Florida, a few yards from the city's 100 ft tall Christmas tree.
-These poles were only 5 ft tall ("a shout-out to Donald's tiny hands", said Stevens), wrapped with an upside-down U.S. flag, signifying distress, and topped with a Make America Great Again cap, held on by a giant safety pin, a symbol of support for minorities.
 The one in Delray Beach was repeatedly vandalized; the hat was stolen within 24 hours, and the entire pole was stolen a few days later.
 A new pole, this time with a Trump message on the pole instead of the flag, was placed a week later.